 The Inca Trail itself is an incredible combination of Inca ruins, magnificent snow-capped mountains, exotic vegetation and extraordinary ecological variety.
-The trail goes over high passes and through the national park of Machu Picchu with unforgettable views of the great scenery, through cloud forest, and finally into subtropical vegetation with plenty of time for further exploring all the amazing places and taking photos.
+The trail goes over high passes and through the national park of Machu Picchu with unforgettable views of the great scenery, whilst hiking through cloud forest, and finally into subtropical vegetation.
+You will have plenty of time to explore all the amazing places and take pictures.
 The great climax is the joy of visiting Machu Picchu, one of the world’s great wonders!

-We wake up at 6:30am, after delicious breakfast we start trekking through the Kusichaca Valley enjoying myriad of flora and fauna, arriving at Wayllabamba for lunch.
-Then we walk up a moderate hill for 4 hours through the Llullucha Valley to reach our second camp at Llulluchapampa (3800m/12,537ft), we then have our afternoon tea enjoying all the beautiful surrounded scenery.
+We wake up at 6:30am, after a delicious breakfast we start trekking through the Kusichaca Valley enjoying myriad of flora and fauna, arriving in Wayllabamba in time for lunch.
+Then we walk up a moderate hill for 4 hours through the Llullucha Valley to reach our second camp at Llulluchapampa (3800m/12,537ft), we then have our afternoon tea, with the beautiful scenery surrounding us.

-We leave our hostel after a very early breakfast around 5:30am to take the bus up to Machu Picchu ruins.
-Once inside Machu Picchu ruins we provide a guided 2 hour tour with plenty of free time for further exploring, taking photos and the option to climb Huayna Picchu or walk up to the Sun Gate.
+We leave our hostel after a very early breakfast around 5:30am to take the bus up to the Machu Picchu ruins.
+Once inside the ruins we provide you with a 2 hour guided tour with plenty of free time for further exploring, pictures and the option to climb Huayna Picchu (has to be booked in advance).
 Then back to Aguas Calientes and at approximately 2:55pm or 4:00pm, we take our return train to Ollantaytambo with a bus connection to Cusco, arriving at your hotel around 8.00pm

 The Inca Trail Trek 5 days is available on any date that is best suited to you as long as we have a minimum of 2 hikers